 - Try baby spinach or Swiss chard instead of kale.
 If using baby spinach, add during the last 2 to 3 minutes of cooking.
 It takes less time to cook than hearty kale leaves.

 More Delicious Soup Recipes

-If you make this curried red lentil soup with coconut milk, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this curried red lentil soup with coconut milk, be sure to leave a comment below!

 Curried Red Lentil Soup with Chickpeas and Kale